How to Create a Unique "Voice" in Your Website Copy & Blog

 …and that’s important!

-Besides, the tips I have for you today goes wayyyy beyond what we learned in school.
+Rest assured, the tips I have for you today go wayyyy beyond what we learned in school.
 Are you ready for my best tone-creating punctuation secrets?

 Secrets to Punchy, Impactful, Authentic Tone

 With punctuation, you can build excitement, speed, and energy, or slow. things. down.
 You can make a point like this or grab attention — like this.